open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   If a `Meter` is disabled, it MUST behave equivalently to [No-op Meter](./noop.md#meter).

+  The value of `disabled` MUST be used to resolve whether a `Meter` is [Enabled](./api.md#enabled).
+If `disabled` is `true`, `Enabled` returns `false`.
+If `disabled` is `false`, `Enabled` returns `true`.
+It is not necessary for implementations to ensure that changes to `disabled` are immediately visible to callers of `Enabled`.
+I.e. atomic, volatile, synchronized, or equivalent memory semantics to avoid stale reads are discouraged to prioritize performance over immediate consistency.

 ### Duplicate instrument registration

 A _duplicate instrument registration_ occurs when more than one Instrument of